AqwamCreates/DataPredict/docs/API/Others/GradientDescentModes.md

 Model: The model that you want to train

 Mode: The mode of gradient descent.
-Available modes are "Stochastic", "Minibatch", "Batch".
+Available modes are "Batch", "Minibatch" and "Stochastic".

-featureMatrix: Matrix containing all data
+featureMatrix: Matrix containing all data.

-labelVector: A (n x 1) matrix containing values related to featureMatrix
+labelVector: A (n x 1) matrix containing values related to featureMatrix.